wbthomason/packer.nvim/README.md

 ## Status
 **tl;dr**: Beta.
 Things seem to work and most features are complete, but certainly not every edge case has been tested.
 People willing to give it a try and report bugs/errors are very welcome!
+You can find a (stupid) example of use in `test_init.vim`.

 - Basic package management seems to work (i.e. installation, updating, cleaning, start/opt plugins, displaying results)